Imatge de l'autor

 Rebecca Green Illustrator

-Dave Kramer Illustrator, Cover artist
+Dave Kramer Cover artist, Illustrator

 Rebecca Guay Cover artist

 Jos.
-A Smith Cover artist
+A. Smith Cover artist

 Steve Scott Cover designer